anhinga/fluid/AtPartyTalk.md

-Under this approach, after you fix the types of available neurons, the programs are defined by their matrices; so one can continuously transform a program while it is running, and one can synthesize by synthesizing its matrix.
+Under this approach, after you fix the types of available neurons, the programs are defined by their matrices; so one can continuously transform a program while it is running, and one can synthesize a program by synthesizing its matrix.

 We implemented some continuous cellular automata in this architecture and observed some nice visual effects with emerging Turing structures.
-As neurons we used the "slightly noisy propagators", which usually just copy the input to the output, but occasionally output zero instead.
+We used the "slightly noisy propagators"i as neurons.
+They simply copy the input to the output most of the time, but occasionally output zero instead.

-These are August 2015 experiments and this preprint, to serve as documentation to these exprements: http://arxiv.org/abs/1601.01050
+These are August 2015 experiments and this preprint can serve as documentation to these exprements: http://arxiv.org/abs/1601.01050

 ---

-Then we started to pay attention to the fact that our August dataflow architecture is a generalization of recurrent neural networks (RNNs), and in particular, the continuous cellular automata of our August 2015 are just RNNs with slightly unusual neurons.
+Then we started to pay attention to the fact that our August 2015 dataflow architecture is a generalization of recurrent neural networks (RNNs), and in particular, the continuous cellular automata of our August 2015 are just RNNs with slightly unusual neurons.